y330/Rock-Paper-Scissors-AI/README.md

 ----

-Rock paper scissors game with AI that predict user input.
+Rock paper scissors game with AI that predicts the future.